ideas-lab-nus/vizpro/README.md

 2. `npm run i-all` (This runs `npm install` for both the base and playground)
 3. `npm run dev` (This builds the library to `dist` folder and starts the playground)
 4. `npm run test` to run all the test cases

-## Issues to address:

--   Factor out local title variables into constants file instead of state dictionary
--   Fix components that take a file upload as an input (need to create a new public URL using `URL.createObjectURL()` method)